 This revenue category is comprised of miscellaneous funding from the State including income from: Manufacturer's Facilities program and Veterans' exemptions.
 In FY2022, an additional \$11 million was included as a distribution from the State related to distressed municipalities.
-FY2023 and FY2024 have the same distribution but it was incorporated into the State of CT Payment In Lieu of Taxes category.
+FY2023 and FY2024 had no separate funding for distressed municipalities.